WillOram/cyber-remediation/README.md

 - [ ] Remediate vulnerabilities on external-facing systems and services
 - [ ] Remediate vulnerabilities on external-facing web applications
 - [ ] Setup alerting for new external vulnerabilities / services (e.g. Tenable.io)
-- [ ] Decomission external-facing legacy systems
 - [ ] Audit all external-facing systems and services
+- [ ] Decommission external-facing legacy systems
 - [ ] Penetration test external-facing systems and services
 - [ ] Penetration test external-facing web applications

 ### Phishing attacks
-- [ ] Configure email filtering tools to whitelist file-types users can receive in email attachments
+- [ ] Configure email filtering tools to whitelist file-types users can receive in email attachments and scan files for malicious content
-- [ ] Configure web filtering tools to restrict file-types users can download from the internet
+- [ ] Configure web filtering tools to restrict file-types users can download from the internet and scan files for malicious content
+- [ ] Configure web filtering tools to block domains registered within the last two weeks
 - [ ] Prevent untrusted Microsoft Office macros from being run by users on workstations
+- [ ] Restrict the use of PowerShell on workstations
-- [ ] Restrict scripts that can be executed on workstations (e.g. PowerShell, HTA, and CHM files)
+- [ ] Restrict scripts files that can be executed on workstations (e.g. HTA, and CHM files)
 - [ ] Restrict executables that can be executed on workstations (e.g. based on location, trust, whitelisting)
-- [ ] Deploy tooling to detect and block / flag suspicious emails using advanced analytics
+- [ ] Deploy tooling to detect and block / flag suspicious emails using advanced analytics (e.g. O365 ATP)
 - [ ] Deploy tooling so that it is easy for employees to report suspicious emails
 - [ ] Deploy / upgrade AV to ensure common commodity malware infections are prevented and contained